 There are multiple ways of doing recruitment and onboarding, internal, external, cheap or expensive.
 What is sure is that you may find plenty of hidden cost in your way and this could ruin your year.

-Even when different people do it, please do not underestimate the time spent on this, because it is money.
+Even when different people do it, we usually underestimate the time spent on this, and how it affects cost of hiring a new employee.
+Time is money!!
 You are paying salaries and again, time is money!

 Outsourcing to recruitment agencies

 We have focussed on the cost of the internal recruitment process.
-However, many companies externalise the part of attracting people so they can save time and money and get specialised profiles quicker.
+However, many companies externalise the part of attracting people.
+They do it to save time and money and get specialised profiles quicker.
 If you are opting for this solution, please make sure that you do the first part and you work on the interview process.

 Having candidates doesn’t mean that you will find the candidate you need.
 Having said this 🙂 If you want to outsource the attraction of talent, bear in mind that this will cost you around a 10 to 25% (depending on the experience, level and country where you are hiring) of their annual salary as a fee to the agency.
 Just to clarify that this fee is added to their salary, it is not taken from the employee.

-They usually only charge if you hire the candidate, so it can be another option if you are struggling to find candidates.
+They usually only charge if you hire the candidate, so it can be another option if you are struggling to find candidates, but it is a big increase on the cost of hiring a new employee.

 We really hope this was useful!